nobl9/nobl9-go/docs/DEVELOPMENT.md

   to validate them.
 - **ALWAYS** use `testutils` package and its `AssertNoError` and `AssertContainsErrors`.
-It not only makes it easier to validate the whole object but also it allows us to record tests.
+It not only makes it easier to validate the whole object but also it allows recording these tests.
   Recorded tests are planned to be used for regression and dependent tools (sloctl, Terraform provider) testing.